Back to Faculty Directory

 https://sites.utexas.edu/dfan/

-Dr. Donglei "Emma" Fan is an Associate Professor in the Department of Mechanical Engineering and a faculty member of the Materials Science and Engineering Program and the Texas Materials Institute at The University of Texas at Austin.
+Dr. D. Emma Fan is a Professor in the Department of Mechanical Engineering at The University of Texas at Austin, a faculty member of the Materials Science and Engineering Program and the Texas Materials Institute, and an affiliated professor in Electrical and Computer Engineering,

 Selected Publications